argoproj/argo-workflows/docs/empty-dir.md

 You can work-around this constraint by mounting volumes onto your pod.
 The easiest way to do this is to use as `emptytDir` volume.

 !!!
 Note
-    This is only needed for output artifacts in <=v2.10 and before.
-Input artifacts, and output artifacts in >=v2.12 are automatically mounted to an empty-dir when needed.
+    This is only needed for output artifacts.
+Input artifacts are automatically mounted to an empty-dir if needed

 This example shows how to mount an output volume: